-Wind Farm B also involves a line of turbines (approximately 2 MW) stretching for about 10 kilometres along the top of a range of hills.
+Wind Farm B also involves a line of turbines stretching for about 10 kilometres along the top of a range of hills.
 The turbines are spaced approximately 300 metres apart from each other.
-Three noise measurement sites have been considered as part of this comparison and have been designated B1, B2 and B3.
-The measurement sites are located between 900 and 1,700 metres from the nearest turbine, and are situated 130 to 200 metres lower than the base height of that turbine.
+Four noise measurement sites have been considered as part of this comparison and have been designated B1 to B4.
+Sites B1, B2 and B3 are located approximately 1,000 to 1,500 metres from the nearest turbine, with B4 located approximately 3,000 metres away.
+All sites are situated 130 to 200 metres lower than the base height of the nearest turbine.